Caring for your new puppy19 April 2023

 On the first few nights in your home, expect your puppy to whimper.
 Before you go to bed, play with your puppy to induce sleep.
 After the first few nights, the pup should settle quite happily.

-Puppies will often need toilet breaks through the night, so if they do cry a bit, be sure to let them do their toilets (with plenty of praise for doing it right!), then back to bed.
+Puppies will often need toilet breaks through the night, so if they do cry a bit, be sure to let them do their toilets (with plenty of praise for doing it right!), then straight back to bed.

-Your puppy needs to know that waking you up through the night will not result in attention, as giving any attention will be seen by the puppy as a reward and they will continue to make noise.
+Your puppy needs to know that waking you up through the night will not result in attention, as giving any attention will be seen by the puppy as a reward and they can continue to make noise.

 Once they have had their toilet needs met, they might cry a little longer, but you need to ignore them (as long as they are not hurt!) and let them whimper it out, and they will quickly get bored because it doesn’t make you come running!